gregcaporaso/raspberry-chime-notes/notes/intro.md

 - learning resources for microbiome metagenome analysis?
 See the [MOSHPIT documentation](https://moshpit.readthedocs.io).
 - installation instructions, plugins, books, videos, workshops, or resources?
 See the [QIIME 2 Library](https://library.qiime2.org).
 - general help?
 See the [QIIME 2 Forum](https://forum.qiime2.org)
-- information about the author?
-See [ https://cap-lab.bio](https://cap-lab.bio).
+- information about the authors?
+See [https://cap-lab.bio](https://cap-lab.bio).

 Otherwise, if you're specifically interested in *Raspberry Chime*, you're in the right place.
 Read on... 📖
 :::

-This is a weekend experiment focused on installing the QIIME 2 Framework on a Raspberry Pi 5.
+This is a weekend experiment focused on installing the QIIME 2 Framework on a Raspberry Pi 5 (i.e., making a Raspberry Chime).
 It is organized just as rough notes: no promises that it works (i.e., "if it breaks, you get to keep both parts").

 The following steps are intended to be performed on a Raspberry Pi 5 computer running Raspberry Pi OS.